 This alert describes the increasing frequency of and losses related to business email compromise fraud schemes.
-Credit unions can take steps to prevent this type of fraud and should report such fraud, when it occurs, to the FBI’s Internet Crime Complaint Center (opens new window).
+Credit unions can take steps to prevent this type of fraud and should report such fraud, when it occurs, to the FBI’s Internet Crime Complaint Center (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Credit unions that report incidents to the Internet Crime Complaint Center promptly increase their opportunity to recover funds that have been wired under fraudulent pretenses.

 Business Email Compromise